AnnChou/bootcamp/Program_Overview/Bootcamp_Schedule.md

 ## Weekend 4
 Goals for the weekend:

-1. Cover Javascript fundamentals (types, operators, variables, loops and functions).
+1. Cover JavaScript fundamentals (types, operators, variables, loops and functions).
-2. Introduce and practice manipulating the DOM through Javascript.
+2. Introduce and practice manipulating the DOM through JavaScript.
 3. Cover progressive enhancement and practice implementing it.
-4. Work with development tools to debug Javascript.
+4. Work with development tools to debug JavaScript.

 ## Weekend 5